astronomer/astro-provider-databricks/docs/contributing.rst

-Cosmos Contributing Guide
+Contributing Guide
 =========================

 All contributions, bug reports, bug fixes, documentation improvements, enhancements are welcome.

-As contributors and maintainers to this project, you are expected to abide by the `Contributor Code of Conduct <https://github.com/astronomer/astronomer-cosmos/blob/main/CODE_OF_CONDUCT.md>`_.
+As contributors and maintainers to this project, you are expected to abide by the `Contributor Code of Conduct <https://github.com/astronomer/astro-providers-databricks/blob/main/CODE_OF_CONDUCT.md>`_.

 Overview
 ________

-To contribute to the cosmos project:
+To contribute to the **Astro Databricks** project:

 #.
-Please create a `GitHub Issue <https://github.com/astronomer/astronomer-cosmos/issues>`_ describing your contribution
+Please create a `GitHub Issue <https://github.com/astronomer/astro-providers-databricks/issues>`_ describing your contribution
 #.
 Open a feature branch off of the ``main`` branch and create a Pull Request into the ``main`` branch from your feature branch
 #.
 Link your issue to the pull request
 #.
 Once developments are complete on your feature branch, request a review and it will be merged once approved.